Skip to main content

 warning

 Setting compaction to None on an agent assigned to long-running stages risks context window overflow.
-When the window fills, the engine hard-truncates messages from the beginning — which is worse than summarized compaction because no information is preserved at all.
+When the window fills, the platform hard-truncates messages from the beginning — which is worse than summarized compaction because no information is preserved at all.

 Context Window Sizing

-The engine reads the agent's resolved LLM model to determine the actual context window size.
+The platform reads the agent's resolved LLM model to determine the actual context window size.
 There are no hardcoded limits — if you assign a model with a 128K context window, compaction calculations use that full capacity.
 If you override an agent with a smaller model, its compaction thresholds adjust accordingly.

 This is configured per agent, not per stage.
 If the same agent is assigned to multiple stages, it uses the same compaction settings everywhere.